 We will spend a day in Namche Bazaar in order to acclimatize and adjust to the thinning air.
 We will trek a short distance to a museum that is celebrated for its exhibits of the traditional customs of the Sherpa people.
-We also hike up the Syangboche Airport near the Everest View Hotel.
-From this point, we can see rewarding views of the Himalayas with a stunning sunrise and sunset over the panorama of Khumbu peaks.
+We will also hike up the Syangboche Airport and the Everest View Hotel, one of the highest-placed hotels in the world.
+From this point, we can see rewarding views of the Himalayas including Mt Everest.

 Day 05 - Trek to the Tengboche Monastery (3,860 m) - 5 hrs

-Following down the same trail, leaving the mountains behind us our descent takes us from the Tengboche Monastery (3,860 m) to the town of Namche Bazaar.
+Following the same trail, leaving the mountains behind us, our descent takes us from Tengboche (3,860 m) to the town of Namche Bazaar.

 Day 07 - Trek to Lukla (2,804 m) - 6 hrs

 This is our last day of trekking as we return to Lukla where the trek began.
 We enjoy this time to reflect on the trek as a group and the personal achievement of all those who took part.
 The afternoon is free, so you can wander about, relax and enjoy a hot shower!
-In the evening we have a farewell dinner, followed by a few celebratory drinks and dancing with our Sherpa companions.
+In the evening, have a few celebratory drinks and dance with your trekmates.

-On your flight back to Kathmandu as you leave Lukla, you can enjoy some last-minute glimpses of the mountains you just recently visited.
+On your flight back to Kathmandu as you leave Lukla, you can enjoy some last-minute glimpses of the mountains.
 Upon arrival in Kathmandu, our airport representative will transfer you to your hotel from the airport.

 This will be a spare day in Kathmandu after the tiring trekking program.
-You have the option to extend your trip to continue onto Chitwan jungle safari, rafting adventure, Kathmandu valley shopping tour, scenic Everest flight, mountain biking and other activities.
+You have the option to extend your trip.
+You can continue onto Chitwan jungle safari, rafting adventure, Kathmandu valley shopping tour, scenic Everest flight, mountain biking and other activities.